 The Durbin Amendment directed the Federal Reserve Board to limit debit card interchange fees to "reasonable and proportional" issuer costs.
 And in its court filing, the Fed stated that is exactly what its final rule did.
 The rule, which went into effect Oct.
 1, 2011, limited the debit card interchange fee to 21 cents plus a small allowance for fraud prevention.

 The NRF lawsuit seeks to cut debit interchange rates even further.
 The retailers argued that the Fed adopted an unreasonable interpretation of the amendment, included fees and directives in its calculations it had no authority to include, and that it attempted to get around the amendment's prohibition against network exclusivity agreements.
+A reasonable interpretation

 The Fed's brief presents its debit interchange final rule as a reasonable interpretation of congressional intent that must be upheld by the court.